 Are you a conservative, moderate or aggressive investor?
 Your risk tolerance reflects your willingness to accept some volatility in the rate of return of your investments in exchange for a chance for greater potential growth.

 As a general rule, if you expect a higher rate of return, you should be willing to accept a higher degree of risk.
 If you pick less risky investments, the tradeoff may be less growth potential.

 How much time do you have between when you invest and when you need your money?

-The next step is to do your research on funds.
+Do your research.
 A good place to get information is through Morningstar, an independent fund rating service.
 You can find Morningstar information online or at your local library.

-Always check the objective of the mutual fund and read the fund's prospectus to make sure it’s consistent with your goals.
-And if you need help, talk to your investment professional.
-Your financial advisor has the experience and expertise to help you choose investments.
-Keep in mind that all investing involves market risk, including possible loss of principal, and there is no guarantee that investment objectives of any fund will be achieved.
+Always check the objective of the variable annuity subaccount and read the subaccount's prospectus to make sure it’s consistent with your goals.
+Keep in mind that all investing involves market risk, including possible loss of principal, and there is no guarantee that investment objectives of any subaccount will be achieved.